jaksik/hot-tub/src/pages/blog-states/alaska-national-parks/index.md

   - national parks
   - Alaska
 ---
+As the largest state in the nation it's probably no surprise that Alaska has 8 national parks that are all full of jaw dropping landscapes.
+What surprises most people is the mind blowing vast amounts of land that these parks cover.
+The size of Wrangell-St Elias National Park alone, is the size of Yellowstone National Park, Yosemite National Park, and Switzerland compbined!

-Being the largest state in the nation, it comes to no surprise that Alaska has 8 national parks and more national park land than any other state.
-To visit all of the national parks in Alaska you better be prepared to put on your hiking boots, fly in a seaplane, and ride on a few boats because half of the parks in the state don't even have roads connecting them to the rest of the world.
+To visit all of the national parks in Alaska you need to be prepared to put on your hiking boots, fly in a seaplane, and ride on a few boats because half of the national parks in Alaska don't even have roads leading to them because they are so remote.

 ## What are the national parks in Alaska?
-Millions of acres of pristine nature including mountains, rivers, glaciers, forests, and of course grizly bears.
-A visit to all of the national parks in Alaska will show you why they call the state "the last frontier".
+The national parks in Alaska are tens of millions of acres of some of the most beautiful, pristine, and jaw dropping landscapes on Earth.
+They include vast wildernesses, hundereds of glaciers, islands, volcanoes, salmon runs, grizly bears, and of the highest mountain in North America, Mount Denali.

 Alaska's national parks are with out a doubt the best places to visit in Alaska.
 They hold the epic and jaw dropping landscapes that we've always seen on the Discovery Channel and National Geographic.
+After a trip to these parks, you'll know why they call it "the last frontier".

 **These are the national parks in Alaska:**